 Can I request an appointment for someone else?
 No. Potential patients are encouraged to submit a consultation request on their own to ensure that they are willing and understanding of treatment.

 What should I expect with the first visit?
-Your first visit will consist of a consultation of up to 75 minutes with Dr. Odukoya during which you will be asked a number of questions about your history.
+A consultation consists of up to 60 minutes with Dr. Odukoya during which you will be asked a number of questions about your history.
 At the end of the visit, the doctor will share a preliminary diagnosis and treatment plan.
 In a few cases, a consultation may require an additional visit before an assessment and plan can be made.
 The consultation and the first few visits represent an ongoing assessment to determine the final diagnosis and treatment plan, as well as whether our practice is appropriate for your needs.
 The consultation does not guarantee immediate prescribing of medication nor ongoing treatment.
 Forms are not completed for new patients.

 How do I prepare for my visit?
-Prior to your appointment, you will be charged a $100 deposit to hold your appointment and then directed to electronically complete a number of forms through a secure online portal.
-If you would like the doctor to have or review your previous records, or if you have had recent labwork done, please send them through the portal or have them faxed to (301) 880-0925 prior to your first visit.
+Prior to your first appointment, you will be charged a $100 deposit to hold your appointment and then directed to electronically complete a number of forms through a secure online portal no later than 72 hours prior to your appointment.
+If you have previous records or recent labwork done, please send them through the portal or have them faxed to (301) 880-0925 prior to your first visit.

 How often will I need to be seen?
 In the beginning of treatment, you will usually be seen once a month for a minimum of 3 months.
 As improvement is achieved, you will be seen less frequently up to a maximum gap of every 3 months.

 Once I'm a patient, how do I contact the doctor when I have questions?
-We utilize messaging through a secure portal for communication.
+We utilize messaging through a HIPPA compliant secure portal, Luminello, for communication.
 This provides more security than email and text messaging while still allowing for timely and effective communication.
-The portal also allows you to access treatment plans, super bills for insurance, appointment times, and a number of other useful features.
+The portal also allows you to access treatment plans, invoices for insurance, appointment times, and a number of other useful features.

 Do you provide crisis care?
-As our practice is small, we are not geared towards providing crisis care.
+Due to the small size of the practice we are not able to provide crisis care.
 We encourage you to familiarize yourself with your local crisis number on theresources pageand call 911 or go to your local emergency room for psychiatric emergencies.

 I can't make my appointment anymore.
 What do I do?
-Please cancel at least 48 hours in advance if you're a new patient and 24 hours in advance.
+Please cancel at least 48 hours in advance if you're a new patient and 24 hours in advance for follow ups.
 We do not double book so your time is reserved specifically for you.
 No shows and late cancellations will be charged the full cost of the appointment.
-Please note that if you are an established patient, you are responsible for rescheduling your appointment before you run out of medication.

 What is your stance on controlled substances?
 Dr. Odukoya strongly believes that controlled substances such as benzodiazepines and stimulants should be used sparingly and for a limited period of time due to the risks associated with long term use.
 She favors the integration of skills, therapy, and lifestyle changes with nonaddictive medications to manage the symptoms that often lead to the use of these medications.
 The prescription monitoring program is monitored regularly and patients found to be abusing controlled substances will be discharged from the practice.